yysarker/yysarker/README.md

 - 👋 Hi, I’m @yysarker
-- 👀 I’m interested in Programming, Front-End Web Development, 3D Modeling, Video Making, and Animating.
+- 👀 I’m interested in Programming, Full-Stack web development, Video Making, and Animating.
-- 🌱 I’m currently ThreeJS, Blander, Vue.js.
+- 🌱 I’m currently working on MERN Stack.
+Also, I have hands-on experience on LAMP Stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...